OvidiuDragos11/OvidiuDragos11/README.md

 System Engineer
 -----------------

-I have finished a Bachelor's degree in System Engineering, but now I have found a passion for Software Engineering and I am eager to learn and get better

 * 🌍  I'm based in Craiova, Romania
 * ✉️  You can contact me at [ovidiudragos11@gmail.com](mailto:ovidiudragos11@gmail.com)
 * 🧠  I'm learning JavaScript
-* 🤝  I'm open to collaborating on Web development projects

 ### Skills